The First Five Spider-Man Movies

 3.5/5

 15 years ago Marvel Studios released an origin story for one of the greatest heroes of all time, Spider-Man.
 The Web Head has always been my favorite comic book super hero, and in 2001 I was thrilled to hear that he was going get his own movie.
 I did not see it in theatres, but I would borrow it from the library and from friends' houses every chance I got.
 I couldn't get enough of it, until I discovered the wonder that is the special features on disc two.
-Spider-Man was the DVD that taught me how films are made.

 Spider-Man's mainstay is lead Tobey Maguire's likable performance as the intelligent dork, Peter Parker, who became the most infamous and distraught super-hero New York City has ever seen, Spider-Man.
 He is funny, abrasive, cool, careless, powerful, and dynamic, and it makes his transition from dork to hero that much more compelling and enjoyable.
 Accompanying Tobey Maguire's spectacular performance are the two father figures in his life, Norman Osborne and Uncle Ben Parker.
 Both offer impactful and emotional performances, but for different reasons.
 Willem Dafoe's Norman is an obsessed businessman whose goal is to be the best and let nothing get in his way.
 Dafoe also portrays the villainous Green Goblin with over the top creepiness, and a haunting and visible internal struggle.
 On the other hand, Cliff Robertson's Uncle Ben wants to raise Peter to be a man of honor and courage, but also one who takes responsibility to protect those who cannot protect themselves.
 It's great seeing the contrast and similarities between these two father figures, and how their worldviews will shape Peter Parker into the man he will grow up to be.